 Onsite Shared Learning and Retreats

 Strategic team building, learning, and immersive field experiences are offered at the Noloholo Environmental Center, African People & Wildlife’s headquarters in northern Tanzania.
 Participants can choose to interact with community-based projects through a variety of learning lenses and meet with local people who have benefitted from the ACTIVE™ process.
+Read about the recent experience of Cotton Made in Africa.

 Customized Consulting Services